Skip to main content

 Step 4: Report on the outcomes and take action to address poor value

-The law requires trustee boards of relevant schemes to set out the levels of particular charges and costs and to explain their value for members assessment in the chair’s statement.
+Trustee boards must set out the levels of particular charges and costs and to explain their value for members assessment in the chair’s statement.
 If you have documented clearly each stage of your assessment process you will be in an excellent position to comply with this requirement.

 A best practice approach is to describe:

 Where you have used a scoring or rating system to help you make decisions, this should be supported by clear explanatory narrative.
-As set out in the DC code, we expect you to include in the chair’s statement details of any areas where the costs of services are shared between the member and the employer, including the basis of the cost sharing.
-However, you do not need to include in the statement all of the supporting information and evidence that you used to reach your conclusions.
+In the chair’s statement you should include details of any areas where the costs of services are shared between the member and the employer, including the basis of the cost sharing.
+However, you do not need to include in the statement all the supporting information and evidence that you used to reach your conclusions.

-Further information on how to complete the chair’s statement is set out in the communicating and reporting guide.
+Read further information on how to complete the chair’s statement.

-Please note that you are required to publish the explanation of your value for members assessment along with costs and charges information (which must include an illustration of the compounding effects).
+You are required to publish the explanation of your value for members assessment along with costs and charges information (which must include an illustration of the compounding effects).
 This must be free of charge to members and must be accessible without the need for a password.
-As you are also required to publish your SIP and default SIP, it would seem sensible to publish all these documents in the same place to make it easier for members to access.
+You must produce and publish a default SIP for your default arrangement and, if you have at least 100 members, you must also produce and publish a SIP.
+Publishing all these documents in the same place will make it easier for members to access them.

 You should consider the potential for producing a summary of the key outcomes from the assessment and either sending it to members with existing communications or publishing it on your website.